chaosink/Audio-Visualization---Waveform/README.md

 # Audio-Visualization---Waveform
 An audio visualizer.

-WAV files(16 bits, 2 channels) supported only for now.
+WAV(16 bits, 2 channels) files supported only for now.

+Visualized by GLSL.

 # Compiling
 ```shell